lutzpeschlow/nexuscomputewrapper/README.md

 The created submit output file can be used directly for downloading results due to these formatted document and job ID lines.

+During reading submission file the existence of analysis files is checked and in case of missing files, the list of analysis files is reduced to only existing files.
+The script exits if the list is empty.

+4) Download